emmastrand/Kenya_SamakiSalama/FishLandings/README.md

 Written and analyzed by: Emma Strand; University of Rhode Island
 PI: Austin Humphries; University of Rhode Island

+## Data

+- Raw Data = `Fishlandings-data_21052022-May_update-cleaning in progress.xlsx`: excel spreadsheet collected from Fish Landings folder on Box
+- Cleaned Data = `Fishlandings-cleaned-21052022-May.xlsx`: output from `QC.Rmd`

+## Scripts

+All scripts created within a R project: `FishLandings`.

+- `QC.Rmd`: reads in Fishing Landings raw dataframe and outputs a cleaned data file
+- `Figures.Rmd`: figures produced from the above datasets
+- `Statistics.Rmd`: statistical analyses on the above datasets

 ## Metadata

 Raw data file: `Fishlandings-data_21052022-May_update-cleaning in progress.xlsx`.